amient/affinity/README.md

  - Akka Cluster that comes with Akka is not used, instead a custom cluster management is implemented
- - Each Local Actor System has a Cluster Actor in its hierarchy which is implements standard Akka Router interface with custom routing logic.
+ - Each Local Actor System has a Cluster Actor in its hierarchy which implements standard Akka Router interface with custom routing logic.
-    This routing logic is meant to mimic whatever partitioning strategy is used in the unerlying kafka storage.
+    This routing logic is meant to mimic whatever partitioning strategy is used in the underlying kafka storage.
  - Cluster is there fore a dynamic Akka Router which keeps a copy of the active Partition Actors, kept up to date by a pluggable Coordinator (ZkCoordinator by default)